MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/includes/quickstart-python/deploy-zip-file.md

 Applications can be deployed to Azure by creating and uploading a ZIP file of the application code to Azure.
-ZIP files can be uploaded to Azure using the Azure CLI or a HTTP client like [curl](https://curl.se/).
+ZIP files can be uploaded to Azure using the Azure CLI or a HTTP client like [cURL](https://curl.se/).

+### Enable build automation

 When deploying a ZIP file of your Python code, you need to set a flag to enable Azure's build automation.
 The build automation will install any necessary requirements and package the application to run on Azure.

-### Enable build automation

-First, enable the build automation in Azure by setting the `SCM_DO_BUILD_DURING_DEPLOYMENT` app setting in either the Azure portal or Azure CLI.
+Build automation in Azure is enabled by setting the `SCM_DO_BUILD_DURING_DEPLOYMENT` app setting in either the Azure portal or Azure CLI.

 ##### [Azure portal](#tab/deploy-instructions-azportal)